To heat or not to heat: time crystallinity and finite-size effects in clean Floquet systems: Conclusions

 \section{Conclusions}

-In conclusion, we resolved much confusion around the issue whether MBL is truly needed to evade ergodicity in a Floquet and short-ranged scenario.
-This confusion has been ultimately due to the fact that, as we observed, the standard diagnostics for DTCs are fulfilled both in the MBL and in the homogeneous settings.
-We settled it by observing that, on top of these diagnostics, there is the fact that in the clean scenario the subharmonic response is a finite-size effect, and its intensity (e.g., the magnitude of the subharmonic peak) decays exponentially in system size.
-This leads to the conclusion that only MBL systems can realize a DTC according to its strictest definition, stable to perturbations and persistent to infinite times in the thermodynamic limit.
+In conclusion, we clarified the issue whether MBL is truly needed to evade heating in a Floquet and short-ranged scenario.
+This issue has been ultimately raised by the fact that, as we observed, the standard diagnostics for DTCs (defined for finite-size systems) are fulfilled both in the MBL and in the homogeneous settings.
+We clarified it by observing that, on top of these diagnostics, there is the fact that in the clean scenario the subharmonic response is a finite-size effect, and its intensity (e.g., the magnitude of the subharmonic peak) decays exponentially in system size.
+This, to the best of our knowledge, has never been clarified before.
+Our results lead to the confirmation that only MBL systems can realize a DTC according to its strictest definition, stable to perturbations and persistent to infinite times in the thermodynamic limit.

 Nonetheless, what is remarkable is that the subharmonic response in homogeneous systems can be observed for many decades already for relatively small system sizes (e.g., $\sim 10$), whereas its weakening is possibly observed only at much larger sizes (e.g., $\sim 10^2$ or perhaps even $\sim 10^3$).
 This mismatch makes clean moderate-size systems a unique opportunity for implementation.
 Indeed, nowadays quantum simulators are typically limited to a few dozen elementary units \cite{arute2019quantum, ippoliti2020many}, and their coherence times are way below the timescales (e.g., of $10^{10}$ drive periods) that are considered in theoretical works such as ours.
 If the important and fundamental questions regarding the stability of a DTC in the limits $L \to \infty$ and $t \to \infty$ made MBL a necessity in theories dealing with strict mathematical definitions, this necessity is relaxed in most experimental scenarios, in which the remarkable exponentially long subharmonic response could be observed even in the absence of MBL.
 Moderate-size clean systems open therefore new avenues for the observation of time crystalline signatures in experiments, and for technological applications in the next generation of quantum devices.